Storm Bram: Irish warnings upgraded as public advised to be ‘very careful’

 The track of the storm means forecasters have put in place rolling orange wind warnings throughout the day.

+Keith Leonard, national director for Fire and Emergency Management, told RTE radio he expects a “significant impact” on power, particularly across south-western coastal areas.

-The storm has already resulted in some travel disruption with Emerald Airlines has “preemptively” cancelled a number of flights from its Tuesday schedule, according to Dublin Airport.
+The storm has already resulted in some travel disruption with 42 flights cancelled at Dublin Airport.

-The airport said other airlines have indicated “that they continue to monitor the situation”.
+The airport warned that further cancellations are possible later today as wind speeds are expected to increase.

 An orange warning for Carlow, Kilkenny, Wexford, Wicklow, Cork, Kerry, Limerick, Tipperary, and Waterford is in place until 3pm.